 Tip: Don’t forget to let the saucepan cool a little, or the fresh berries will cook and get all syrupy like grocery-store pies.

-We still have a lot of berries left.
+We still have a lot of berries left and will freeze them.
 In the book Blueberries for Sal, the parents canned all of the blueberries to last through winter.
-Perhaps we'll make some jam!
-How do you use fresh blueberries?
-I'd love to hear!
+Perhaps we’ll make some jam!
+What do you make with blueberries?